intlify/routing/packages/vue-router-composable/README.md

 ## 🤝 Extra APIs

-Vue Router Composable provides extra APIs to help distinguish users' environments and to do some version-specific logic.
+`@intlify/vue-router-composable` provides extra APIs to help distinguish users' environments and to do some version-specific logic.

 ### `isVueRouter3` / `isVueRouter4`